asadidebuger/microsign/content/blog/wpcrudrest-setup/en.md

 6. Click on "Finish" button to create modeling project

 ### D. Create "Crudrest Model"
 Note: The field type repository model is used to define entities' field types and if dosn't exist, modelling and generating code is not possible!
-This is recommended to use [exist pre-built field repository model](https://github.com/asadidebuger/WPCrudRest/blob/main/models/FieldTypeRepo.crudrest)!
+This is recommended to use [the exist pre-built field repository model](https://github.com/asadidebuger/WPCrudRest/blob/main/models/FieldTypeRepo.crudrest)!
 1. Copy [FieldTypeRepo.crudrest](https://github.com/asadidebuger/WPCrudRest/blob/main/models/FieldTypeRepo.crudrest "FieldTypeRepo.crudrest") from [models](https://github.com/asadidebuger/WPCrudRest/tree/main/models "models") directory to project model *(or root)* directory
 2. You can simply copy one of the sample models from the [models](https://github.com/asadidebuger/WPCrudRest/tree/main/models) repository directory and jump to the next step
 2. Right click on project root in Eclipse Project (or Model) explorer